 Consequently, my work tends to find those small passionate groups of people who share that similar existential journey, and nudges them front and center.
 From two lonely women scraping together a living in an Idaho forest to the WNBA all-star in the midst of a personal scandal, from the lone video game developer trying to make something meaningful to the middle school teacher chosen to colonize Mars.
 I am drawn to the people who have that one exceptional talent, and whose story pushes them to the limit in their quest for freedom, greatness, or redemption.

-And while my plays tend to exist in different worlds, often varying in form and structure, they share one common goal, which is to tell the stories of women living in the 21st century.
+And while my stories tend to exist in different worlds, often varying in form and structure, they share one common goal, which is to tell the stories of women living in the 21st century.